haufse/xtremes/docs/source/usage.rst

 The modules
 -----------
 So far, three modules are implemented.
-The module ``xtremes.miscellaneous`` contains basic functionalities, whereas ``xtremes.HigherOrderStatistics`` is specialized on the influence of higher order statistics for Maximum Likelihood estimations. ``xtremes.Bootstrap`` provides a suitable Bootstrap device for block maxima.
+The module ``xtremes.miscellaneous`` contains basic functionalities, whereas ``xtremes.topt`` is specialized on the influence of higher order statistics for Maximum Likelihood estimations. ``xtremes.Bootstrap`` provides a suitable Bootstrap device for block maxima.